PhilKTurner/coffee-challenge/README.md

 # CoffeeChallenge
 ## Getting Started
+Building and running of the solution requires Docker.

 Provide passwords used to setup the MariaDB container as UTF-8 text files in ./.secrets

 - hims-mariadb-pw